GregRos/meta-types/1 Definitions.md

 > < One extends TheOther, TheOther extends One >
 > ```
 >
-> But shouldn’t we strive to accept all types, even should their forms prove monstrous to us?
+> But shouldn’t we strive to accept all types, even if their forms prove monstrous to us?
 >

 ## Using meta types from normal code